The People’s History of Warehouse Gourmet Bistro & Brewpub

 The business kept growing.
 Customers said, “We need more space!”
 Keith had the brilliant idea to build a brewery to brew his own craft beer.
 Keith’s remaining art studio was consumed by a new brewery and brew pub for more customers.
 Hanover never had a brewery or an authentic brewpub.
 It was back to the Borough basement for more deliberation...
 Fortunately, with cheering customers by their side, the Borough voted to allow them to open Hanover’s first brewpub!
 And Hanover had its first brewery!
 A few years later this decision has helped pave the way for other brewpubs to open in the local area, too.
 On Black Friday of November 2012, the Upstairs Pub opened.

 “Warehouse Gourmet Bistro & Brewpub” became the new name.
 Catering has still been a vital part of the restaurant.
 On a weekly basis, the kitchen staff sends luncheons to local doctor’s offices, luncheons to schools, baby showers on weekends, birthday parties, weddings; you name it.

-Over the past eleven years, we have changed and grown well beyond our initial expectations of a quaint little bistro along the railroad tracks.
+Over the past twelve years, we have changed and grown well beyond our initial expectations of a quaint little bistro along the railroad tracks.
 Our food has evolved and our business has grown.
 Our staff has grown, too, from Keith and Melinda and Melinda’s Dad to 20 full and part-time employees.
 Their creativity and hard work keeps the menu diverse and our customers happy.